 Through the years, the equipment dealers we work with have framed the feature stories that we write about their customers, and the relationships they have with them, so that the articles may be hung up for display.
+Get more information about online pokies no deposit.
 That framed piece gives the customer another way to tell its story and promote the business, and the dealer’s name and logo are prominently displayed as well.
 Try doing that with a tweet or post that may get lost in the noise of whatever social media platform it’s posted.
 According to an article by Laura Forer for marketingprofs.com, print ads are much easier for our brains to process than digital.

 Don’t misunderstand.
 Social media is a great, cost-effective way to share your message and make new connections.
 CPI uses it too.
 But, it’s just one method in an entire tool kit that you should use to spread the word about your business.
 If you are relying solely on social media and are not using print, reconsider that strategy.
 As Twain once said, “Many a small thing has been made large by the right kind of advertising.”
 We’re pretty sure he meant print.